Our Board of Trustees

 The present and forecast growth in our community offers a huge opportunity.
 The RAS Board has the opportunity to show strong bold vision and leadership to guide our community to the next level of excellence with decisive decision making, informed but not ruled by data.
 I’m excited to help grow support for the school to unleash its potential to ensure Whaingaroa youth thrive, while also expanding on and continuing to serve the unique community values and needs of the families of Whaingaroa.

-My name is Tara Wrigley.
-I grew up in Paeroa just down the road, so whilst I’m not a born and bred Raglan local, I am a Waikato girl through and through.
+Kia ora koutou, I grew up in Paeroa just down the road, so even though I’m not a born and bred Raglan local, I am a Waikato girl through and through.

 Ko Tīkapa te moana